harness/developer-hub/docs/continuous-delivery/cd-advanced/ticketing-systems-category/update-jira-issues-in-cd-stages.md

 Now you have the expression that references the key ID from this step.

-Go back to your Jira update step.
+Go back to your Jira Update step.
 You can select **Edit Pipeline**.

 In **Issue Key**, select **Expression**.

 ![](static/use-expression-in-issue-key.png)

-In **Issue Key**, paste the expression you copied from the previous Jira create step.
+In **Issue Key**, paste the expression you copied from the previous Jira Create step.

-Now this Jira update step will update the issue created by the Jira create step.
+Now this Jira Update step will update the issue created by the Jira Create step.

-Some users can forget that when you use a Jira create step it creates a new, independent Jira issue every time it is run.
+Some users can forget that when you use a Jira Create step it creates a new, independent Jira issue every time it is run.
 If you are using the same issue ID in Jira update, you are updating a new issue every run.

 ### Optional configuration